 Fire-resistant curtains and doors serve three main purposes in a building, specifically to limit the initial development of a fire, prevent the spread of fire and protect escape routes.
 An effectively fitted fire curtain can help to suppress the growth and development of fire and smoke within a building.

-The Building Regulations require escape routes to be protected and any opening, such as a doorway or lift opening, that doesn’t use fire-resistant barriers poses the risk of fire spreading into designated escape routes.
+The Building Regulations require escape routes to be protected and any opening, such as a doorway, that doesn’t use fire-resistant barriers poses the risk of fire spreading into designated escape routes.
 Therefore, fire curtains are used to protect building occupants when evacuating a building.

 With the help of certification and testing, a fire barrier is designed to withstand the heat and effects of a fire for a specific period of time.
 This length of time is specified to enable an effective evacuation with enough time to make the necessary building checks in order to minimise the risk to human life.